Prediabetes

 By making these changes, blood sugar levels can be returned to normal.

-At 121 Dietitian we help people daily by improving their health and well-being.
-If you have been diagnosed by your GP with prediabetes then please do not hesitate to email: info@121dietitian.com or call: 07717392306 to reverse your chances of going on to developing type 2 diabetes.
+At 121 Dietitian we help people daily by improving their blood sugar control improving their health and well-being.
+If you have been diagnosed by your GP with prediabetes then please do not hesitate to book a program to reverse your chances of going on to developing type 2 diabetes.

-The taster plus programme is the best option recommended for you please click on the link below to book NOW.
+Our Diabetes programme is recommended for both stages, so do please click on the link or on the button below to book NOW.